 • Signs of overheating or damage

-Obtaining professional London Landlord EICR Certificates helps ensure legal compliance while protecting tenants and property owners from avoidable risks.
+helps ensure legal compliance while protecting tenants and property owners from avoidable electrical risks.

 Modern Electrical Upgrades for Today's Homes

-As a result, many homeowners choose to upgrade their systems with:
+Many homeowners now upgrade their systems with:

 • USB sockets